 The treasurer serves as co-signatory with the President.
 They will keep GEU financial records secure, accurate, and up-to-date including making quarterly reports on the budget to the membership and the Executive Board.
 They will communicate with committee chairs regarding their respective budgets.
 They are responsible for receipt and disbursement of all GEU funds and tracking of purchases and reimbursements.
 This includes the tracking and management of member dues and the payment of per capita dues to affiliates and coordinating the pooling of GEU funds for other forms of payment or donation.

 MINJI CHO (she/her) – Vice President of Operations

 Minji is a 3rd year PhD student and graduate research assistant in Urban Studies.
 Her research interests include communicative planning, social justice, and cultural diversity.
-She has been involved with GEU since her first year at PSU and looks foward to being the 2020-2021 VP of Operations to provide the organizational support for GEU.
+She has been involved with GEU since her first year at PSU and looks forward to continuing as VP of Operations for 2021-2022 to provide the organizational support for GEU.
 Reach her at email@example.com

 What does the VP of Operations do for GEU?

 The VP of Operations keeps minutes at meetings or arranges for another attendee to do so.
 They issue notices and handle correspondence at the direction of the President.
 They keep accurate membership records and are custodian of the GEU seal, charter, and constitution and bylaws.
 They ensure that GEU paperwork is up-to-date and assemble the Voting Committee when necessary.